-Oh, nothing feels better than a long, hot shower on a cold winter morning.
+Oh, nothing feels better than a long, hot shower on a cold morning.
 However, the hot water can strip away your skin’s natural oils — leaving your skin dry and itchy.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy